youssef-jamil/youssef-jamil/README.md

 </p>

 - 🧠 I'm a software engineer who loves coding and solving problems.
-- 💼 I'm a Software Engineer specializing in Python development and front-end development
 - 🎯 Focused on becoming a **junior web developer** ready to build sleek, responsive interfaces
 - 👨‍💻 Learning JavaScript, React, and modern development tools step by step
 - ☕ Fun Fact: I thrive on curiosity (and late-night code + coffee combos)